rjamesak/rjamesak/README.md

 👋 Hi, I’m Russell <br/>
-I'm learning CS at Oregon State University and also doing a little web dev with <a href="http://www.designori.net/">the designori team</a> <br/>
+I'm learning CS at Oregon State University.
+I'm a software engineer for <a href="https://sspinnovations.com/">SSP Innovations</a> and have done a little web dev with <a href="http://www.designori.net/">the designori team</a> <br/>
 <a href="https://github.com/designori-llc">Designori's github</a> <br/>
 Some of my projects: <br/>
-I'm currently working on <a href="https://github.com/rjamesak/bin-share">this</a>.
+My latest side project was <a href="https://github.com/rjamesak/bin-share">this</a>, but it's been on the backburner for a while.
 It's a trash bin sharing app I'm making with Vue.js and ArcGIS API for JavaScript and Firebase.
 It's deployed <a href="https://trashbin-share.web.app/">here</a>.
+Some other side projects I've worked on:
 1. <a href="https://github.com/rjamesak/CalApp">calorie app school project</a>
 2. <a href="https://github.com/jake-designori/system360">3D stuff with Babylon</a>
 3. <a href="https://github.com/rjamesak/babylonCannonPhysics">Learning physics engine and 3D with Babylon</a>